Bond Park: Description

 Bond Metro Park has 310 acre of recreational space, all in a natural setting.
 It includes an amphitheater, a community center, hiking trails, a lake with a boathouse, the Lazy Daze playground, picnic shelters, restrooms, a senior center, a challenge rope course, two soccer fields, and seven fields for baseball and softball.

 Activities

 The park hosts a range of events on weekends and holidays, including kite flying, fishing contests, lakeside movies, pickleball tournaments, plant swaps, Earth Day celebrations, and Pedal Boats and Soda Floats.
 In the winter, there is sledding hill when it snows, plus snow tubes with manufactured snow.
 The park offers a basic orienteering course, compost education, a Tree ID Trail, and the Pokémon Go game.
 The park's largest event is the Spring Daze Arts and Crafts Festival which features 175 artists, four stages for performing artists, and food.

 The Sertoma Amphitheatre is an outdoor stage that seats 350 spectators.
-It's stage showcases local acts such as the Triangle Brass Band.
+Its stage showcases local acts such as the Triangle Brass Band.

-The park was a site for COVID–19 testing in 2021.
+The park was a site for COVID-19 testing in 2021.